 - Frame your situation accurately.
 Is something unfair – or just annoying?
 Keeping a perspective is vital if you want to move on.

 - Realize that you are going to come across bad situations.
 Decide how you will handle these circumstances in the future.

 - Question how much this matter will affect you in the grand scheme of things.
 Try not to fall victim to the temptation of wallowing in grief over something that doesn’t matter that much.

 My take on this?
-When I change my anger and resentments from injustices done to me from others, to gratitude for my ability to tolerate others’ feelings, to help them to rise to a higher level, rather than holding on to what they may have said, then I free my spirit to live life in a much more enjoyable way.
-Harvey closes his column with advice in this Arabic proverb: “Write the wrongs that are done to you in sand but write the good things that happen to you on a piece of marble.
+When I change my anger and resentments from injustices to gratitude for my ability to tolerate others’ feelings, I feel much better.
+To help them rise to a higher level, rather than holding on to what they may have said, I free my spirit to live life in a much more enjoyable way.
+Harvey closes his column with advice in this Arabic proverb: “Write the wrongs that are done to you in the sand but write the good things that happen to you on a piece of marble.
 Let go of all emotions such as resentment and retaliation, which diminish you, and hold onto the emotions, such as gratitude and joy, which increase you.”

-Let’s work on forgiving others, forgetting it and moving on to free our own spirit.
+Let’s work on forgiving others, forgetting it, and moving on to free our spirit.

 Yours for a Better Life,